model {

 R provides also a summary of the result, using the

-function summary(chain) or, better,
+function summary(chain)

 print(summary(chain)) if we want to include it into a script